-Many Greek texts have 1John 2:23b: "He who confesses the Son has the Father also."
-But significantly, no verse anywhere states the opposite; that is, "He who confesses the Father has the Son also."
-"Whosoever will" may come to the Son without acknowledging the Father; however, no one may come to the Father without acknowledging the Son.
+John wrote, "He who believes in the Son has eternal life" (Jn.
+3:36a), but what is astonishing is that John did not write, "He who believes in God has eternal life."
+Many Greek texts of 1John 2:23b read like this: "He who confesses the Son has the Father also."
+But significantly, no verse states the opposite, that is, "He who confesses the Father has the Son also."
+What this means is that "whosoever will" may come to the Son without acknowledging the Father; however, no one may come to the Father without acknowledging the Son.
 As John said, "Whoever denies the Son does not have the Father" (1Jn.
 2:23a).
-John also wrote, "He who believes in the Son has eternal life" (Jn.
-3:36a), but what is astonishing is that John did not write, "He who believes in God has eternal life."
-In Philippians 3:8, Paul demonstrated the same faith when he said that he counted everything in this life as garbage, just to know Christ.
+In Philippians 3:8, Paul demonstrated the same understanding when he said that he counted everything in this life as garbage, just to know Christ.
 Paul did not say "just to know God", and Paul was free to say what he did because he understood that to know Christ is to know God.

 When the terrified Philippian jailer ran into the prison and begged Paul to tell him how to be saved from the wrath of God, Paul said to him, "Believe on the Lord Jesus Christ, and you will be saved, you and your house" (Acts 16:31).
 There was no mention of God in Paul's reply.
-After this, when Paul went to the jailer's house and preached the gospel (Acts 16:32-34), Paul would certainly have told him the whole story, but Paul's answer to him that night in the prison was all that the jailer needed to know in order to be saved.
+After this, when Paul went to the jailer's house and preached the Gospel (Acts 16:32-34), Paul would certainly have told him the whole story, but Paul's answer to him that night in the prison was all that the jailer needed to know in order to be saved.
 Neither Paul nor any other apostle ever taught that those who confess faith in God will be saved, but only those who confess "Lord Jesus" (Rom.
 10:9).
 Paul was not saying that God does not count; he was saying that God is so incredibly humble that He does not count Himself.

 How could our heavenly Father possibly be any humbler and less demanding than that?
 It was impossible for man to imagine a God so meek that He would forgive the worst of sinners if only they would honor somebody else.
-That kind of humility and love is so far beyond the expectation of humans that it confused and challenged the very best of them when it was revealed.
+That kind of humility and love is so far beyond the expectation of humans that it confused and challenged the best of them when it was revealed.
 And it was revealed in Jesus.

 If in this book, we were never to mention God or the Father, but spoke only of the Son, we would still be talking about the Father because the Son is His exact representation.
 It would be foolish, of course, to intentionally avoid the mention of God, for He is there.
-He is the Father of His Son, Jesus Christ, and He is wonderful.
+He is the Father of

+His Son, Jesus Christ, and He is wonderful.
 We want to speak of His wonderful works, and we want to extol and serve Him acceptably.
 Nevertheless, were we to speak only of the Son and omit all mention of God or the Father, this book would still be about Him, whether we knew it or not.